elastic/ecs/rfcs/text/0023-match_only_text-data-type.md

 As mentioned previously, there are limitations of using `match_only_text`:

 * No support for scoring: queries ignore index statistics and produce constant scores.
 * Span queries are unsupported.
-If a span query is run, then shards, where the field is mapped as match_only_text, will be returned as failed in the search response, and those shard hits will be ignored.
+If a span query runs, shards where the field maps as match_only_text will return as failed in the search response, and those shard hits are ignored.
 * Phrase and intervals queries run slower.

-**Resolution**: For the logging use cases that make up the majority of ECS adoption, disabling frequencies and positions should be acceptable for reducing index disk usage.
+**Resolution**: For the logging use cases that make up most ECS adoption, disabling frequencies and positions should be acceptable for reducing index disk usage.

 ### Potential heavy usage of phrase and interval queries

 Security or observability solutions may depend on heavy usage of interval or, more likely, phrase queries.
 Users could also have implemented custom phrase or interval queries in alerting or detection rules.

-**Resolution**: To be determined; will discuss with solution teams about any concerns slower phrase and interval queries may have.
+**Resolution**: The reduced disk overhead provided from using `match_only_text` fields will benefit most users, and it should be the default ECS experience.
+In desired, users can update their index mappings to use `text` over `match_only_text` with no conflicts.

 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.